jbilander/RA5-512K/README.md

 <img src="images/RA5-512k_pic3.jpg" width="202" height="151">
 </a>

-This is how the end result looks like after popualting this board:
+This is how the end result looks like after populating this board:

 <a href="images/RA5-512k_pic4.jpg">
 <img src="images/RA5-512k_pic4.jpg" width="202" height="151">